Game Boy Advance Architecture

 Image

-Entering the 80s, ministerial interests within the new British government led to the creation of a project to uplift computer literacy at schools [2].
-Thanks to Acorn’s upcoming ‘Proton’ home computer, the company was awarded the contract to build an affordable computer that fulfils the government’s vision.
-The result was the BBC Micro (nicknamed the ‘Beeb’), which enjoyed significant success among schools, teachers and students.
-Within the Micro, Acorn incorporated an avant-garde ‘Tube’ interface that could expand the computer with a second processor.
-This would pave the way for Acorn’s next big investment.
+Entering the 80s, ministerial interests within the new British government led to the creation of a project aimed at uplifting computer literacy in schools [2].
+Thanks to Acorn’s upcoming ‘Proton’ home computer, the company was awarded the contract to build an affordable computer that would realise the government’s vision.
+The result was the BBC Micro (nicknamed the Beeb), which enjoyed significant success among schools, teachers, and pupils.
+Inside the Micro, Acorn incorporated an avant-garde ‘Tube’ interface that could expand the computer with a second processor.
+This paved the way for Acorn’s next big investment.

 During the development of their next product, this time enterprise-focused, Acorn did not find a suitable CPU to succeed the 6502.
-Pressure to innovate against Japanese and American competition, combined with unfortunate planning, placed Acorn in a troubled financial state.
+Pressure to innovate in the face of Japanese and American competition, coupled with unfortunate planning, placed Acorn in a troubled financial state.
 Thus, a new division in Acorn was tasked to produce a compelling CPU.
 To work around Acorn’s recent constraints, the CPU team based their architecture on the teachings of a research paper called The Case for the Reduced Instruction Set Computer [3] and its prototype, the RISC CPU [4].
-Finally, in 1985, Acorn delivered the ARM1 CPU as a Tube module for the BBC Micro, but was only marketed for R&D purposes.
+Finally, in 1985, Acorn delivered the ARM1 CPU as a Tube module for the BBC Micro, although it was marketed solely for R&D purposes.
 It won’t be until 1987, with the introduction of the first Acorn Archimedes computer, that ARM chips (by then, the ARM2 CPU) would take a central role.

 A new CPU venture